EV Resale Value Rankings

 What is the best used EV to buy right now?

-For budget buyers, the 2022+ Chevrolet Bolt EV (under $18K) is exceptional — every unit got a free replacement battery under the LG recall, which effectively reset the battery-health clock.
-For luxury value, the Lucid Air at ~$45K used (from $110K new) is the most dramatic discount in the EV market.
-For balanced value, the 2023+ Hyundai Ioniq 5 and Kia EV6 at ~$32–38K used offer modern 800V architecture for roughly half the new price.
+For budget buyers, the 2022+ Chevrolet Bolt EV (~$16,500 used) is exceptional — every unit got a free replacement battery under the LG recall, which effectively reset the battery-health clock.
+For luxury value, the Lucid Air at ~$38–42K used (from $87K–110K new) is the most dramatic discount in the EV market.
+For balanced value, the 2023+ Hyundai Ioniq 5 and Kia EV6 at ~$24–30K used offer modern 800V architecture for well under half the new price.

 Do Teslas depreciate faster than other EVs?

-No — the Tesla Model Y and Model 3 are among the best EVs for value retention (27–30% depreciation over 3 years).
-However, the higher-priced Model S and Model X depreciate more (48–53% over 4–5 years), which is typical for any luxury sedan or SUV regardless of powertrain.
-The Cybertruck is too new for meaningful resale data; early transaction prices suggest moderate depreciation in line with Model Y.
+No — the Tesla Model 3 (~66% retained) and Model Y (~64%) are among the better EVs for two-year value retention.
+The higher-priced Model S and Model X depreciate more (~47–52% retained at 4–5 years), which is typical for any luxury sedan or SUV regardless of powertrain.
+The Cybertruck, now with about two years of data, retains roughly 64% — in line with the Model Y.

 Why do some EVs depreciate faster than others?